-3 Among all Business Units (BUs) and Group companies, there are a total of 20 BUs and Group companies that have a registered CSR manager.
-Among these 20, the boundary covered some BUs and Group companies that conducted the survey from customer requests.
-4 The data for 2020 are the most recent available, due to the timing of data compilation.
+^{3} Among all Business Units (BUs) and Group companies, there are a total of 20 BUs and Group companies that conducted the survey from customer requests.

+^{4} The data for 2020 are the most recent available, due to the timing of data compilation.